-NOTE: If an upflow pedestal mounting stand is fabricated in the field, the stand must be constructed strong enough to support the unit with all accessories installed (approximately 130 lbs. for B-cabinet models and 200 lbs. for C-cabinet models).
-The construction of the pedestal stand must also allow for at least 235 in2 free opening (300 in2 for C-cabinet models) in the application.
+(approximately 130 lbs. for B-cabinet models and 200 lbs. for C-cabinet models).
+The construction of the pedestal stand must also allow for at least 235 in free opening (300 in for C-cabinet models) in the application.
 Field fabricated upflow pedestal mounting stands must be constructed of noncombustible materials.
 Position the air handler on top of the mounting stand and secure together with sheet metal screws.
 The screws must penetrate the sheet metal cabinet and duct.
 Tape or seal all seams if required by local code.